thradams/cake/manual.md

 When cake runs it first tries to load include.txt, if not present it tries to read INCLUDE variable.

-On Linux, the same file is used.
+On Linux, the same file (includes.txt) is used.
 To find out what are the directories used by GCC type

 ```
 echo | gcc -E -Wp,-v -